Infineon/micropython/docs/psoc6/quickref.rst

 The PSoC6™ port offers an additional class to implement an I2C slave device.
 An I2C master node connected to the slave can exchange data over I2C for the configured slave address and frequency.

 .. warning::
     This is not part of the core MicroPython libraries.
-Therefore, not mapping any existing machine class API and neither supported by other ports.
+Therefore, not mapping any existing machine class API and is not supported by other ports.

 .. note::
     | Part of the functionality of the I2C slave is based on hardware interrupts and callbacks.